GenerousLabs/share/do.md

 Add the option to archive content.

-- What happens if somebody archives something that I have imported?
+- [x] What happens if somebody archives something that I have imported?
   - How do I even notice?
   - Do I automatically "archive" my copy?
   - What happens if they remove me as a connection?
 Same thing?
-- What does "archiving" look like on a filesystem level?
+- [x] What does "archiving" look like on a filesystem level?
   - `archived: true` added?
+- [ ] Do we remove imported archived content from redux?

+Picking up archived content that I'm sharing.
+Perhaps at the end of the current startup procedure we can schedule a check of all the imported content.
+Right now that might just be for archiving, but could be expanded if we add editing, etc.

 # Sprint 3